 For our list of top political game picks, we’ve more or less focused on government simulation games rather than games that instead try to recreate or push a specific political agenda – there’s plenty of really interesting options in that latter category, such as Papers Please or America’s Army, but they deserve a dedicated piece.
 That said, we have included one or two exceptions that really stand-out.
 Enjoy!

-Here are some of the best government simulation games on PC:
+Here are the best government simulation games on PC in 2022:

 - Democracy 4

 - Power & Revolution 2020 Edition

 One of the poster children of political games, the Democracy series views government simulations through the lense of policy and popular opinion.
 You play as the primary head of state for a country, and can set whatever policies, laws, and other choices to test your political ideas.
 The only goal of Democracy 4 is to get re-elected, but it’s a game that by design is supposed to be without inherent bias.

 The digital population you rule will dynamically and randomly react to your policies, giving you the pushback you need to simulate the careful negotiation and compromise between political ideals and voting population.
 It’s such an intricate simulation that national newspapers in the UK have used it several times to test the manifestos of political parties in the run-up to elections.
 While it doesn’t have all of the management capabilities of more old-school simulation games, this is the truest ‘political game’ you’ll ever play.
 It’s currently in Steam Early Access.

 A precursor to games like Power & Revolution (mentioned below) and other similar series like RealPolitiks II, the SuperPower series started life in 2002, with the better known sequel launching in 2004.
 SuperPower 2 would eventually get a Steam release ten years later in 2014.